volt-protocol/ethereum-credit-guild/credit.md

 GUILD holders have both an individual incentive to avoid being liquidated, and a collective incentive to prevent excessive risk taking.
 They earn rewards proportional to the yield they generate, and thus an honest GUILD holder will pursue the highest +EV yield opportunity available to them, while preventing others from taking risk that will create a loss larger than that individual's pro rata share of the surplus buffer.

 So long as there is an honest minority of GUILD holders, reckless loans that endanger the system as a whole can be prevented, while the loans that do fail result in a decreased ownership stake for bad allocators.
+In the early period, GUILD emissions will compensate CREDIT holders for the risk of a relatively small surplus buffer.
+As the system matures over a period of several years, the size of the surplus buffer and the yield on credit will "float stably" according to market conditions.

 -------------